.

 The Remington Capuana recording relesed in 1955 found its equal in the 1952 recording of Aida on LXT 2735/6/7 with Renata Tebaldi, Mario del Monaco, Ebe Stignani and Aldo Protti with Chorus and Orchestra of the Academia di Santa Cecilia, Rome under conductor Alberto Erede

-The new MUSIRAMA opera recordings were all of Italian origin but now produced by Laszlo Halasz, former director of the New York City Opera Company, who, after his resignation, became Recording Director of Remington Records Inc. Naturally he knew many venues, artists and conductors.
+The new MUSIRAMA opera recordings were all of Italian origin but now produced by Laszlo Halasz, former director of the New York City Opera Company, who, after the conflict with the board and subsequent resignation as director, became Recording Director of Remington Records Inc. Naturally he knew many venues, artists and conductors.
 His first production was Turandot.
 In several cases Robert Blake is mentioned as recording engineer.

-But the early Remington catalog started with a complete Rigoletto.
+The Remington catalog started with a complete Rigoletto released in 1952.

 With most of the operas, Remington supplied a libretto for one dollar extra.
 The librettos were bought from various publishers.
 Sometimes the name of the record company and the reference number of the release were printed on the cover.